This article is brought to you by Aura.

 The last thing you want to dampen your holiday cheer is to become the victim of a scam.

-In this guide, we’ll cover how holiday scams typically work, the worst scams of the 2023 holiday season, and how to protect yourself into the new year.
+In this guide, we’ll cover how holiday scams typically work, the worst scams of this holiday season, and how to protect yourself into the new year.

 {{show-toc}}